pythoneda-event/nix-flakes/README.md

-# nix-flakes
+# Events for PythonEDA's nix-flakes domain

-Events for PythonEDA's nix-flakes domain
+This package provides the events PythonEDA's nix-flakes domain understands (either listens to, or emits).